hgascon/hgascon.github.io/about/index.md

 on deep learning methods to analyse and classify behavioral patterns in malicious code.<br><br>

-My current research focus on the application of learning methods for high dimentional structured data to improve the analysis and reverse engineering of malware samples and to build behavioral models that facilitate the early identification of targeted attacks (a.k.a.
-APTs).
+My research interests revolve around the development of new learning methods for high dimentional structured data to analyse and reverse engineer malware samples and build system behavioral models (software and human) that facilitate the early identification of targeted attacks (a.k.a.
+APTs)

 <br>